kleidinc/master-neovim-tmux/src/intro/README.md

 > The reason why I feel that open-source is broken, is that people, who provide truly useful
 > code, are not adequately rewarded.
 I feel that the big tech monopolies
-> abuse the open source community of programmers as modern day slaves.
-They use, and monetize,
+> abuse the open source community as modern day slaves.
+They use, abuse, learn from, and monetize,
-> learn from, their work for free.
-Even the current AI coding agents use the open source without
+> , open-source work for free.
+Even the current AI coding agents 'ab'use the open source code without
 > remuneration.

-First I switched to Neovim, and then added tmux to my environment, and then finally lazygit, and now I can't even imagine going back to some 'commercial' product that can't even come close to my current workflow.
+I first switched from VSCode and Jetbrains to Neovim.
+Then I added tmux to the mix, and finally lazygit.
+Now I can't even imagine going back to some 'commercial' product, that can't even come close to my current workflow.
+It's not about the cost.
+They are just inferior to a well configured personal programming environment.

 I've become much faster.
-I can switch back and forth between projects in a few keystrokes.
+I can switch back, and forth between projects, in just a few keystrokes, without leaving my work flow.
+I stay in the zone.

-And trust me, once you start working with keys, bypassing the mouse, you will train your mechanical memory and after a few months, you won't even have to think about keymaps.
+And trust me, once you start working with keys, instead of the mouse, you will train your mechanical memory and after a few months, you won't even have to think about what keys are used for what commands.
 Programming will become as natural as breathing.

-This book will guide you through the process of installing, configuring and using your TUI.
+This book will guide you through the process of installing, configuring and using your PPE, Personal Programming Environment.

-You will install, and configure your neovim, tmux, and learn about essential plugins.
+You will install, and configure your neovim, tmux, lazygit and learn about essential plugins.

 ## Read books, documentation and source-code of open-source projects